AdherencePillProject/ADP-doc/README.md

 ## Future Works
-In the future (probably July), after we finish above basic functionalities, we want to add some new features such as:
+In the future (probably July), after we finish above basic functionalities, we want to add some new features.

-Display schedule on Android
-Display patient’s doctor on Android
-Write Junit test classes for activities in Android Write unit test classes for services in web_cloud Write unit test classes for controllers and routes in WebSide Add setting on Android
-Add setting on web_cloud
-Implement local database in mobile
-Migrating database to AWS

 Generally, we will focus on three directions:

 1. **Database migration and improvement**
 - [ ] migrate to AWS
 - [ ] In database, store dosage and prescription name separately, update patient prescriptions page (and other relevant pages?) accordingly